 Figure 6.x.3.1-2, Data Collection from UPF for certain PDU Sessions

 A description of the procedure in Figure 6.x.3.1-2 follows:

+Prerequisite: SMF has installed packet detection rules in the PFCP sessions with rules for the applications for which differentiated measurements may be needed.

 1. NWDAF receives a request from a consumer.